 Audio Players for Windows

 With so many devices and screen sizes nowadays, you might find yourself using different audio apps for different scenarios.
-For the PC, a favourite audio player for lots of people for many years - was Winamp, but development for Winamp stopped.
-Now, we have this Tweet from Eddy Richman on the Winamp team.
+For the PC, a favourite audio player for lots of people for many years - was Winamp, but development for Winamp stopped (although see Winamp below).

 Recently on the PC, I keep coming back to AIMP.
 It has tons of features and customization options, great functionality, and some amazing skins from the community.